The Pirates Who Don't Do Anything

 Pete White: We actually don't do anything.

-Quagmire in Family Guy was said to be a pilot in early episodes.
-It wasn't until "Dammit Janet!" that we see him in his uniform, and in "Airport '07" that we actually got to see him do his job. (although he was seen returning from a flight in "The Thin White Line.")
+- Glenn Quagmire was said to be a pilot in early episodes.
+It wasn't until "Dammit Janet!" that we see him in his uniform, and in "Airport '07" that we actually got to see him do his job (although he was seen returning from a flight in "The Thin White Line").

-The hero of the cartoon Night Hood.
-It's ostensibly a 1930's version Arsène Lupin.
+- The hero of the cartoon Night Hood.
+It's ostensibly a 1930s version of Arsène Lupin.
 He's hunted by police in every country in the world.
 Other criminals try to pin their crimes on him.
 Does he ever actually steal anything or commit a crime more serious than lightly taunting police forces?
 No.

-Velma seems to be the only character on Scooby-Doo who actually does anything school-related, even though they're allegedly all meddling kids.
+- Velma seems to be the only character who actually does anything school-related, even though they're allegedly all meddling kids.
 And even she's more likely to have a winning display at a science fair than to actually do something as routine as, say, attend a lecture.

-Lampshaded in the new series by Fred's dad, the mayor of Crystal Cove, who we never really see doing anything other than try to mess with the gang's mystery solving, up to this point:
+- Lampshaded in the Scooby-Doo!
+Mystery Incorporated by Fred's dad, the mayor of Crystal Cove, who we never really see doing anything other than try to mess with the gang's mystery solving, up to this point:

 Fred: Dad?
 What are you doing here?